Home » The Hippodrome: Great Yarmouth’s Historical Circus

-One of the main reasons to visit Great Yarmouth is to see a Hippodrome Circus show.
+One of the main reasons to visit Great Yarmouth is to watch a Hippodrome Circus show.
 The art nouveau building that houses it is the last surviving one in Great Britain to house a permanent circus.
-In addition to this, the theatre is one of the three in the world with an original stage that lowers for water shows.
+In addition, the theatre is one of the three in the world with an original stage that lowers for water shows.

 What makes Great Yarmouth Hippodrome Circus unique